Top 10 essential oils for kids!

 Lime adds its bright, cheery scent to the Muscle Strains Oil.

-However, DISTILLED lime essential oil is NOT phototoxic.
-All of our lime oil here at Aromatics has been produced by steam distillation, so you don’t have to worry about phototoxicity when using it (for adults or kids).
+However, DISTILLED lime oil is NOT phototoxic.
+All of our lime oil here at Aromatics has been produced by steam distillation, so you don’t have to worry about phototoxicity when using it (for children ages 1 - 100 :) ).

 If your lime oil is supplied by another company, please make sure you know how it was produced!
-Check their website or email their team for the information.
+Check their website or email their team for the information to prevent negative reactions.

 Use Orange (Sweet) Oil in the Energizing Citrus Diffuser Blend.

-Soft, sweet, and woody, sandalwood contains soothing sesquiterpenols that can ease anxious feelings, support restful sleep, and calm spasms.
+Soft, sweet, and woody, sandalwood essential oil contains soothing sesquiterpenols that can ease the nervous system, support better sleep, and calm spasms.
 Try adding a few drops to lotion when kids are coughing at night!

-Diffuse Sandalwood Oil in the Cold & Kids Cold & Flu Diffuser Blend.
+Add Sandalwood Oil to an essential oil diffuser in the Cold & Kids Cold & Flu Diffuser Blend.

 A famous purifying oil, tea tree is brimming with terpinen-4-ol—a molecule proven to reduce the presence of harmful microbes.
 It’s gentle enough for little itchy feet and toes, and strong enough to clean surfaces that kids touch a lot.

-Tea tree has a purifying effect in the Kids Go Away Dirt Hand Gel.
+Tea tree has a purifying effect, and will fight germs in the Kids Go Away Dirt Hand Gel.

-These essential oils for kids are useful year round!
+These child healthy essential oils are useful year round!

 But kids may need extra support during specific times, such as when school starts back up in the fall.
 During that time, children deal with big adjustments to their schedules, new environments, additional responsibilities, and more.

-Questions about using essential oils for kids?
+Questions about using essential oils for children?
 Ask in the comments!
-We’re here to help you use essential oils safely and effectively for your whole family.
+We’re here to help you use natural essential oils safely and effectively for your entire family.

 Altaei, D.T.
 (2012) Topical lavender oil for the treatment of recurrent apthous ulceration.
 American Journal of Dentistry 25, 1, 39-43.